 This Game Provides Examples Of:

-- Another Side, Another Story: Not only both Mickey and Donald have exclusive level acts, there's a third set of levels for the 2-player mode.
+- Another Side, Another Story: Not only do both Mickey and Donald have exclusive level acts, but there's a third set of levels for the 2-player mode.

 - Baleful Polymorph: Mickey and Donald's only means of attack.